UTexas

 AET 351E.
 Do It Yourself Synthesizer Lab.

 Restricted to Arts and Entertainment Technologies majors.
 Projects to design and build microprocessor-based synthesizers and special effects (SFX) components and systems.
 Three lecture hours per week for one semester, with lab hours and performance participation as required.
 Offered on the letter-grade basis only.
-Prerequisite: Consent of instructor.
+Prerequisite: Upper-division standing and Arts and Entertainment Technologies 314.

 AET 153, 353.
 Advanced Topics in Video Game Development.